Segmentation

 - P95

-How many different marketing campaigns we ran in the last 60 days?
+How many different marketing campaigns did we run in the last 60 days?

-With formula calculations, you can apply algebraic formulas to your segmentation analysis.
-The most common use case is to calculate the average events per user.
+With formulas, you can apply algebraic expressions to your segmentation analysis.
+The most common use case is calculating the average number of events per user.

 In the example, we are visualizing the number of events per user per day as a trend.